-Apart from the fact that the printers are similar in price and kinematics, they even look very similar.
-But as they say, the devil is in the details.
-Therefore, we will go through all the main elements and try to find out which of these printers is better and in what aspects.
+The two 3D printers are similar in price and kinematics, and even look similar.
+However, as they say, the devil is in the details.
+We will go through all the main elements and try to find out which of these printers is better and in what aspects.

-The package bundle of the Wanhao Duplicator i3 Plus is rather meager.
+The package bundle of the Wanhao Duplicator i3 Plus is rather small.

-There is only a spatula, a USB-wire, a metal stick for cleaning the extruder, an 8 GB SD card, hexagons, bolts, rubber feet-spacers, a card for table calibration and Z-axis alignment.
-But the Anycubic i3 Mega S pleased with the package.
+There is only a spatula, a USB-wire, a metal stick for cleaning the extruder, an GB SD card, hexagons, bolts, rubber feet-spacers, a card for table calibration and Z-axis alignment.

-And in addition to all this, a spare limit switch and a whole additional hot-end assembly.
+There is also a spare limit switch and an extra hot-end assembly.

-The Wanhao vertical frame itself consists of three parts, which are bolted together.
+The Wanhao vertical frame consists of three parts that are bolted together.

 Anycubic has an all-metal frame and is significantly more durable.